Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Kansas Veteran Benefits with Private Employers

 Private employers may establish a veterans’ hiring preference in Kansas.
 The veterans’ preference must be in writing and must be consistently applied.
-Veterans are required to provide the employer with proof of military service and discharge under honorable conditions.

 Kansas Veteran Benefits for Professional Licenses

-Kansas encourages veterans and military spouses to use existing training by offering exemptions, waivers, and other kinds of support related to professional licenses in the state.
+Kansas encourages veterans and military spouses to use existing training by offering exemptions, waivers, and other kinds of support related to professional licenses in the state:

-• Commercial driver’s licenses: Kansas will waive the skills test for a commercial driver’s license applicant who provides the required evidence of military driving experience.
+- Commercial driver’s licenses: Kansas will waive the skills test for a commercial driver’s license applicant who provides the required evidence of military driving experience.
 An applicant still needs to pass the Kansas knowledge test.
 The applicant must have military experience operating a vehicle similar to the commercial vehicle the applicant expects to operate (and must not have been convicted of any offense that would disqualify a civilian commercial driver).

-• Credit for military education and training: Kansas licensing bodies accept education, training, or service completed in the military if the applicant received an honorable discharge (or a general discharge under honorable conditions).
+- Credit for military education and training: Kansas licensing bodies accept education, training, or service completed in the military if the applicant received an honorable discharge (or a general discharge under honorable conditions).

-• Expedited state licensure for veterans and spouses: A Kansas licensing body will issue a professional license to a nonresident military spouse or veteran within 60 days of receiving a completed application (if the potential licensee meets certain requirements).
+- Expedited state licensure for veterans and spouses: A Kansas licensing body will issue a professional license to a nonresident military spouse or veteran within 60 days of receiving a completed application (if the potential licensee meets certain requirements).

-• Extended probationary license period: A Kansas licensing body will allow a veteran (or military spouse) to have a license on a probationary basis for up to six months when the licensing body does not have licensure, registration, or certification by endorsement, reinstatement, or reciprocity, and the service member or military spouse meets certain criteria.
+- Extended probationary license period: A Kansas licensing body will allow a veteran (or military spouse) to have a license on a probationary basis for up to six months when the licensing body does not have licensure, registration, or certification by endorsement, reinstatement, or reciprocity, and the service member or military spouse meets certain criteria.

-• Maintaining a license while serving: A Kansas license to engage in or practice an occupation or profession is valid while the licensee is in military service, and for up to six months following release—without the licensee paying a renewal fee, submitting a renewal application, or meeting continuing education or other license conditions.
+- Maintaining a license while serving: A Kansas license to engage in or practice an occupation or profession is valid while the licensee is in military service, and for up to six months following release—without the licensee paying a renewal fee, submitting a renewal application, or meeting continuing education or other license conditions.

-• No honorable discharge requirement: Kansas permits licensing bodies to grant professional credentials to veterans who meet all of the requirements for professional credentials but were separated from the military under less than honorable conditions (as well as under honorable conditions).
+- No honorable discharge requirement: Kansas permits licensing bodies to grant professional credentials to veterans who meet all of the requirements for professional credentials but were separated from the military under less than honorable conditions (as well as under honorable conditions).

-• Recognition of barbering certification: A veteran may receive a license to practice barbering if certified in a related industry by any branch of the U.S. military and completing a course of study in a licensed Kansas barber college or school.
+- Recognition of barbering certification: A veteran may receive a license to practice barbering if certified in a related industry by any branch of the U.S. military and completing a course of study in a licensed Kansas barber college or school.

-• Temporary bar admission for military spouses: Applicants may be granted temporary admission to the Kansas Bar without a written examination.
+- Temporary bar admission for military spouses: Applicants may be granted temporary admission to the Kansas Bar without a written examination.
 The spouse must have practiced law in another state or the District of Columbia (since 2016).

-• Preference for Kansas disabled veteran businesses: The Secretary of Administration gives a preference to disabled veteran businesses doing business in Kansas as firms, corporations, or individuals, or which maintain Kansas places of doing business, with a statutory goal of awarding at least 3% of such contracts to disabled veteran businesses.
+- Preference for Kansas disabled veteran businesses: The Secretary of Administration gives a preference to disabled veteran businesses doing business in Kansas as firms, corporations, or individuals, or which maintain Kansas places of doing business, with a statutory goal of awarding at least 3% of such contracts to disabled veteran businesses.

 To help you turn your military skills into a successful career in state government, follow these links:

-Kansas Veteran Benefits for Professional Training
+Kansas Veterans Benefits for Professional Training

 The On-the-Job Training (OJT) and Apprenticeship Program offers Kansas veterans an alternate use of VA (G.I.
 Bill) education and training benefits.
 The State of Kansas (as an employer) participates in the program to train Kansas veterans in several occupations.

-Contact the hiring agencies at the address or telephone number listed in any job vacancy, and explain that you are interested in the veterans training opportunity.
+Contact the hiring agencies at the address or telephone number listed in any job vacancy and explain that you are interested in the veterans training opportunity.

 Kansas Veteran Benefits for Driver’s Licenses and Vehicle License Plates

 Kansas veteran benefits include a “veteran” designation on driver’s licenses and state ID cards.
 Submit a DD214 indicating honorable discharge.
 (If you don’t have the DD214, the Kansas Commission on Veteran’s Affairs will help you get a copy.
-(A VA ID and a retired military ID are also accepted as proof).
+A VA ID and a retired military ID are also accepted as proof).

 More about veteran designation on Kansas driver’s licenses and ID cards

-More on Kansas veteran license plates
+For a Kansas Veteran License Plate: More on Kansas veteran license plates

 Kansas Motor Vehicle Registration Grace Period for Returning Service Members